Executive Director

 Executive Director, New Jersey Human Services Division of the Deaf and Hard of Hearing

-Ms. Hill is a Board member of the National Association of the Deaf.
-She has also served on committees for the Registry of Interpreters for the Deaf and ADARA, formerly known as the American Deafness and Rehabilitation Association.
-She received a Bachelor of Arts degree in American Government and a Master of Social Work degree from Gallaudet University in Washington, D.C.
+A Pennsylvania native, Ms. Hill holds a Bachelor of Arts degree in American Government and a Master of Social Work degree from Gallaudet University in Washington, DC.

 Photo of Elizabeth Hill